 \section{Hawking mass}

-In general relativity gravitational field is a non-local object and pointwise energy (or mass) cannot be defined for it.
-Although gravitational field mass cannot be defined locally, it is still possible to define it on quasilocal level i.e. on a bounded region of spacetime.
-There are several definitions for mass at quasilocal level such as the Brown-York energy \cite{by}, the Misner-Sharp mass \cite{sha}, the Komar mass \cite{ko}, the Bartnik mass \cite{bar}, the Hawking mass \cite{haw}, the Geroch mass \cite{ger} and the Penrose mass \cite{pen}.
+In GR gravitational field is a non-local object and pointwise energy (or mass) cannot be defined for it.
+Although gravitational field mass cannot be defined locally, it is still possible to define it on quasi local level i.e. on a bounded region of spacetime.
+There are several definitions for mass at quasi local level such as the Brown-York energy \cite{by}, the Misner-Sharp mass \cite{sha}, the Komar mass \cite{ko}, the Bartnik mass \cite{bar}, the Hawking mass \cite{haw}, the Geroch mass \cite{ger} and the Penrose mass \cite{pen}.
 In this work, we will study Hawking mass because it is more convenient and appropriate for our purpose.